vdice/spin-docs/content/v2/ai-sentiment-analysis-api-tutorial.md

 ### Building and Deploying Your Spin Application

-**Note:** Running inferencing on localhost (your CPU) is not as optimal as deploying to Fermyon's Serverless AI (where inferencing is performed by high-powered GPUs).
+**Note:** Running inferencing on localhost (your CPU) is not as optimal as deploying to Fermyon Cloud's Serverless AI (where inferencing is performed by high-powered GPUs).
 You can skip this `spin build --up` step and move straight to `spin cloud deploy` if you:

 - a) are using one of the 3 supported models above,
 - b) have configured your `spin.toml` file to explicitly configure the model (as shown above)